Effective weak convergence and tightness of measures in computable Polish spaces: Conclusion

 \begin{question} Is there an incomplete computable metric space in which it is possible to construct a computable sequence of measures that effectively weakly converges but does not so uniformly? \end{question}

-We also proved an effective version of Prokhorov's theorem which avoided any concerns of relative sequential compactness in Section 5.
+We also proved an effective version of Prokhorov's Theorem in Section 5.
 From this result, we can conclude that the effective tightness condition for computable sequences of probability measures on computable Polish spaces is quite difficult to achieve.
-The condition that every computable subsequence has an effectively weakly convergent sub-subsequence does not guarantee the existence of an effective procedure that finds a computably compact set in which to concentrate all the measures in the sequence.
-Rather, it is necessary that there is an effective procedure that extracts an effectively weakly convergent sub-subsequence from a computable subsequence.
-This raises the following question: \begin{question} What is the strength of the classical version of Prokhorov's theorem? \end{question}
+Not only that, we were able to create a separation between effective tightness and the existence of an effectively weakly convergent subsequence.
+Hence, we are able to see a separation in the classical result of Polish spaces, where tightness is both a necessary \emph{and} sufficient condition for relative sequential compactness.

+Earlier, we pointed out that Prokhorov's Theorem is the Bolzano-Weierstrass principle on $\M(X)$.
+This raises the following questions in the context of Weihrauch reducibility. \begin{question} Given a computable Polish space $X$, is $\mathsf{BWT}_{\M(X)}\equiv_W\mathsf{BWT}_{X}$?
+Is $\mathsf{BWT}_{\M(X)}\equiv_{sW}\mathsf{BWT}_{X}$? \end{question} It is natural, then, to ask the following question in the reverse mathematics setting. \begin{question} Let $\mathsf{PT}_1$ be the statement ``Every tight sequence of probability measures on a Polish space $X$ contains a weakly convergent subsequence,'' and let $\mathsf{PT}_2$ be the statement ``Every sequence of probability measures on $X$ containing a weakly convergent subsequence is tight.''
+What is the weakest subsystem of second-order arithmetic required to prove $\mathsf{PT}_1\leftrightarrow\mathsf{PT}_2$? \end{question}

-It is possible that, to approach a solution to this question, we need to consider both implications in Prokhorov's Theorem separately.
+To approach a solution to this question, we need to consider both implications in Prokhorov's Theorem separately.
 This is because relatively weakly sequentially compact families of probability measures are guaranteed to be tight only when considering measures on a Polish space.